I found an Allen’s Gallinule (Porphyrio alleni) at Tahaddart estuary, just south of Tangier, on 16 January 2011. Unfortunately it was dead.

 Before meeting the Rabat team, I was scanning the area west of the radio station when I noticed a dead bird by the road.
 Initially, the observation didn’t surprise me because I thought I was looking at a dead juvenile Purple Swamphen (Porphyrio porphyrio).
 Also because I kept in mind that Porphyrio is of tropical ‘origin’ or ‘affinity’ and breeding year-round is to be expected (although this is generally not the case in our region).
 Nevertheless, I didn’t resist taking some quick pictures, which I didn’t regret later.

-At home, I found out that the pictures didn’t much exactly those of juveniles Purple Swamphen, but there wasn’t any alternative in the Bird Guide.
+At home, I found out that the photos didn’t match exactly those of juveniles Purple Swamphen, but there wasn’t any alternative in the Bird Guide.
 The possibility of Allen’s Gallinule didn’t cross my mind at all.
-Fortunately, I asked about the age of “this juvenile Purple Swamphen” in birdforum, and only then some members kindly identified the bird as a juvenile Allen’s Gallinule.
+Fortunately, I asked about “the age of the juvenile Purple Swamphen” in BirdForum.net, and only then some members kindly identified the bird as a first-winter Allen’s Gallinule.

 Beside the dead Allen’s Gallinule, the birding/counting was good with many ducks, waders and wonderful flocks of Common Crane (Grus grus).